The Woman Making Art out of the FBI's Surveillance of Her Black Panther Father

 But the dialogue that the show engages in is not one of victimhood: If you look closer at the paperwork that lines the gallery, you'll see small stickers in the shape of jeweled crowns, and playful, pink spatters of paint.
 This is the younger Barnette's hand.
 She sought to transform the government's violence against her father into something they could no longer cover up.
 Through Barnette's lens, the documents reveal her father's lifelong commitment to civil rights, which includes his role in supporting Angela Davis through her 1972 trial by driving her to court and acting as her bodyguard and strategist when he was a college student in the Bay Area.

 "The intention of the file was to suppress his story and his struggle," Barnette told me over the phone when I caught up with her before the exhibition launched last week.
 "From what I understand, this file is supposed to be so secret and for us to put it on a wall, I think, has made him feel some ownership over his work and this information and his life."
 Indeed, at the opening, her father stood underneath a picture of himself, smiling; he said he felt free.

-The beginning of this month marked the 50th anniversary of the Black Panther Party.
+January 2017 marked the 50th anniversary of the Black Panther Party.
 We talked to the artist about her reclaiming her dad's legacy and why we must all fight against government suppression of activists and people of color now that digital surveillance techniques have only heightened the threat.

 BROADLY: It's overwhelming to see what it looks like, visually, when your every move is tracked by the government.
 When did your dad first become aware that he was under FBI surveillance?